ScordinoD1994/g1-2025-website/docs/_pages/Predictive Model.md

     <li> Quadrant model: 33% </li>
 </ul>

-Tab.1 repots parameters and performance for our best models.
+Tab.1 reports parameters and performance for our best models.
 Given these results we can state that our classifiers are indeed learning patterns from data.

 <table class = "custom_table">
     <tr>